Seahawks practice impressions: Jordyn Brooks is back in pads and Seattle adds a quarterback

 - Also remaining sidelined is guard Phil Haynes with an undisclosed injury.
 He’s been expected to compete with Mike Iupati for the starting left guard spot.

-— Carroll said running back Rashaad Penny continues to recover well after knee surgery last December but also said there remains on specific timeline for his return.
-Penny is on the Physically Unable to Perform list and indications remain he’ll be on that list when the regular season begins and have to miss the first six games.
+- Carroll said running back Rashaad Penny continues to recover well after knee surgery last December but also said there remains on specific timeline for his return.
+Penny is on the physically unable to perform (PUP) list and indications remain he’ll be on that list when the regular season begins and have to miss the first six games.

 - In another COVID-19-related concession, the Seahawks have yet to have outside officials at practice.
 Tuesday, some of the team’s staffers put on officiating shirts and threw a few flags, including general manager John Schneider.